-OCOK will utilize information obtained through diligent search for relatives and fictive kin to expand placement opportunities.
-Providers will be encouraged to develop strong community supports through schools, extra-curricular activities, childcare, churches, and other identified groups.
+Placing children with kinship a priority for OCOK.
+OCOK will utilize information obtained through diligent search efforts for relatives and fictive kin to expand placement opportunities.
+Providers will be encouraged to develop strong community support through schools, extracurricular activities, childcare, churches, and other identified groups.
 Providers should notify OCOK with any information they receive that could lead to a potential relative or fictive kin connection for a child placed in one of their homes.